Vegan Ginger Cookies

 Line a large baking tray or two with baking paper.
 The cookies need a lot of space (around 3 inches) to spread out so I typically bake 5-6 per tray.

-In a large bowl, cream 200g of vegan butter with 150g of caster sugar and 100g of soft brown sugar.
+In a large bowl, cream 200g of vegan margarine with 150g of caster sugar and 100g of soft brown sugar.

-I prefer to use dark brown sugar as it gives the cookies a rich colour and flavour, but you can use light brown if you prefer that.
+Since the cookies are made without molasses, I prefer to use dark brown sugar.
+It gives the cookies a rich colour and flavour similar to molasses, but you can totally use light brown if you prefer that.

-Once you’ve mixed together the butter and sugar, add 1 teaspoon of vanilla extract to the bowl and stir it in, along with the flax seed mixture that you made earlier.
+Once you’ve mixed together the margarine and sugar, add 1 teaspoon of vanilla extract to the bowl and stir it in, along with the flax seed mixture that you made earlier.

 In a separate bowl, mix 320g of self-raising flour with 1 teaspoon of ground ginger.